slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution."
 -- Balthasar Gracian*

+> *"The worst thing about betrayal is that it never comes from your enemies."
+-- The godfather*